The Story Behind the Lens

 My Methods

 I use Photoshop much like a traditional darkroom— dodging, burning, and shaping light, tone, and color to bring my stories to life.
 Of my more than 230 pieces, only one includes a subject that’s been digitally moved (a particularly cooperative chicken), and just two are composites of multiple photographs.
-The exception is the image created specifically for this Artist’s Statement—a self-portrait surrounded by animals, crafted from many separate photographs I’ve taken over time, a glimpse of how I see myself.
-Occasionally, I’ll add a bit of texture to add extra interest or feeling, but the story is in the work, textures only highlight it.
-In all my other work, I remain faithful to what was before me—shaping light and tone, but never the truth of the scene.
+The exception is the self-portrait shown here, created from photographs I've made over many years.
+It represents how I imagine myself: surrounded by stories, animals, and the moments that inspire my work.

 A Day in the Life